E-1-1-E/eraseALZ/CONTRIBUTING.md

 Thank you for your interest in contributing to **eraseALZ** — an open-source, AI-driven discovery framework focused on accelerating a cure for ALZ-1 and ALZ-2.

 eraseALZ welcomes contributions from developers, researchers, scientists, data engineers, and anyone passionate about open biomedical innovation.
+If you are looking to contribute, an email would be greatly appreciated!

 ---